- Dramatic hills and remote valleys of Northumberland National Park

 F) Personal clothing and equipment

-I) Transfers on days other than the scheduled arrival / departure days
+I) Transfers other than on scheduled arrival / departure days

 Sandstone Way: the video